 The Benefits of Lemon Water: What's True and What's Hype?

 A quick web search of the benefits of lemon water reveals claims that it improves digestion, rids the body of toxins, has antimicrobial properties, aids weight loss, balances the body's pH and is good for your skin.
 So, what are the benefits of drinking lemon water?

 Steer clear of any claim that one food or drink can help you lose weight.
 No credible studies exist to date to support the notion that drinking lemon water aids weight loss.
-However, studies show that drinking water might help you lose weight.
+However, studies do show that drinking water might help you lose weight.

-"Drinking water can aid in weight management by supporting hydration, boosting energy, and helping to regulate metabolism and digestion," says registered dietitian and weight-loss expert Joannah Konecny, RD.
+"Drinking water can aid in weight management by supporting hydration, boosting energy and helping to regulate metabolism and digestion," says registered dietitian and weight-loss expert Joannah Konecny, RD.
 "However, adding lemon to the water doesn't make it superior for increasing the rate and efficiency of burning fat."

 Are there benefits of drinking lemon water for your skin?
 Both lemons and water can improve your skin, but you don't have to consume them together to see the benefits.

 Read more: Best Foods for Your Skin